 On climbs with 1 or 2 people, the dining tent is shared between staff and clients.
 Groups of 3 or more have their own dining tent.
 They are roomy enough to make an ideal gathering place for your group in the afternoons and evenings.

-Most noteworthy, we provide a private toilet tent so clients do not have to use the public “long drop” toilets located in Kilimanjaro National Park.
+Most noteworthy, we provide a private toilet tent for our clients so you do not have to use the public “long drop” toilets in Kilimanjaro National Park.
 As you can probably guess, the public toilets are filthy and crawling with germs which, if you catch, will end your trip.
-Becasue we use private toilets we greatly improve the success of your climb by maintaining hygienic conditions on the mountain.
-The private toilets are emptied and cleaned regularly.
-There is a porter who is assigned to clean, assemble and carry the toilet tent.
-Tip him well.